Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 https://user-images.githubusercontent.com/65610334/218389932-b286dba1-9ee0-41da-a107-09850fb4c078.mp4

 # **Calibrating the Single Camera and Planar Mirror Setup**
-This short (15 minute) video tutorial demonstrates how to calibrate the high speed camera and mirror setup.
-Step wise details are also provided below.
+This 15 minute video tutorial demonstrates how to calibrate the high speed camera and mirror setup.
+Step wise details are also provided further below. https://user-images.githubusercontent.com/65610334/218727506-319f85d8-ba39-4e11-bd70-6d51133d2fb6.mp4

-https://user-images.githubusercontent.com/65610334/218727506-319f85d8-ba39-4e11-bd70-6d51133d2fb6.mp4

 # **Verifying Poses With Epipolar Geometry**
 https://user-images.githubusercontent.com/65610334/218727782-d6a6874e-0c80-4d60-8977-12ac89a087ab.mp4

 # **System Requirements**

-This **toolbox works on Matlab 5.x and Matlab 6.x** (up to Matlab 6.5) on **Windows, Unix and Linux systems** (platforms it has been fully tested) and does not require any specific Matlab toolbox (for example, the optimization toolbox is not required).
-The toolbox should also work on any other **platform supporting Matlab 5.x and 6.x**.
+Our toolbox has been tested on MATLAB R2023a on **Windows, Unix and Linux systems** (platforms it has been fully tested) and does not require any specific MATLAB toolbox, except for the Computer Vision Toolbox for (optionally) plotting non-mirror camera view in the reconstrcuted scene.
+The toolbox should also work on any other platform that supports MATLAB R2023a.

 ***

 # **Getting Started**

-If you are new to the **camera calibration toolbox**.
-Go to the following website http://robots.stanford.edu/cs223b04/JeanYvesCalib/ and try the first few examples to get to know about **camera calibration**.This  is **highly recommended** for someone who is just starting using the toolbox.
+If you are new to the MATLAB's Camera Calibration Toolbox (specifically, Bouguet Calibration Toolbox or BCT for short), we recommend downloading the toolbox from the [official webpage](http://robots.stanford.edu/cs223b04/JeanYvesCalib/) and following along with the first few examples on the webpage to familiarize yourself with the general process.
+Furthermore, add BCT to your MATLAB path as well in order to use it in any directory within your computer.

+> ***Trying out the examples is highly recommended for anyone who is just starting out with camera calibration.***

 ## **Calibration Dataset Collection**

-The following section **explains** how to setup the system for **capturing multiple views** using a **single camera fixed** on a tripod.
-In the figure below, we show the **mirror container, the tripod, and the light source** we have used to capture our **images**.
+The following section explains how to setup the system for capturing multiple views using a single camera fixed on a tripod and reflective mirrors present in the field of view.
+In the figure below, we show the **mirror container, the tripod, and the light source** we have used to capture our images.

 ![w11](https://user-images.githubusercontent.com/65610334/213187130-b907fcc0-bced-43c0-99a9-ee44dae10d69.PNG)

-- **Print a checker pattern and measure the dimensions (x and y) of any one square on the chessboard.**
+1. Print a checker pattern and measure the dimensions (x and y) of any one square on the checker.

 ![ch Diagram](https://user-images.githubusercontent.com/65610334/213092640-4103b6af-ab70-4ce6-b13a-1a96a0c0a437.jpg)

-- **Place the camera on the tripod and place it at a suitable distance from the mirror setup/container.**
+2. Place the camera on the tripod and place it at a suitable distance from the mirror setup/container.

 ![w43](https://user-images.githubusercontent.com/65610334/213187833-99e95ccb-4358-4e17-a54e-be245f93dc82.PNG)

-- **Place the chessboard in the mirror container and make sure it can be seen in all three views.i.e original and both the mirror view.**
+3. Place the checker in the mirror container and make sure it can be seen in all three views.i.e original and both the mirror view.

-***Note: Camera stand and mirror setup should not move throughout the process.***
+> ***Camera stand and mirror setup should not move throughout the process.***

 ![m1](https://user-images.githubusercontent.com/65610334/213096148-a47db345-14b7-4b3e-9a0d-8ad0de3f9e05.PNG)

-- **Change the position of the chessboard in a limited region to ensure that the pattern can be seen in all views, i.e., the original and both the mirror views, and capture an image.**
+4. Change the position of the checker in a limited region to ensure that the pattern can be seen in all views, i.e., the original and both the mirror views, and capture an image.
-- **Repeat the above steps to capture at least 15-20 images of the checker pattern at different positions.**
+5. Repeat Steps 1&ndash;4 to capture at least 15&ndash;20 images of the checker pattern at different positions.

 ![Images](https://user-images.githubusercontent.com/65610334/212243538-0619adad-a8d8-41ab-a801-c1aee23537e4.png)

 ## **Calibrating the Original View**

-This section explains how to use the **Camera Calibration Toolbox for Matlab** to calibrate the original set of images.
+This section explains how to use the **Camera Calibration Toolbox for Matlab**, also called the **Bouguet Calibration Toolbox (BCT)** after the author, to calibrate the original set of images.
 We go through all the relevant features of the toolbox step-by-step for our purposes below.

 ### **1. Gathering Calibration Images**

-1. Download the calibration images all at once from the following link https://github.com/Asad127/3D-RECONSTRUCTION/tree/main/Dataset or one by one, and store all the images into a seperate folder named **calib_data**.
+1. Download the calibration images all at once from [here](https://github.com/Asad127/3D-RECONSTRUCTION/tree/main/Dataset) or one by one, and store all the images into a seperate folder named `calib_data` or anything else.
-2. From within MATALB, go to the folder **calib_data** containing the images.
+2. From within MATLAB, go to the folder you just put the images into in Step 1 and type `calib_gui` into the command window (assuming BCT was added to the MATLAB path, this should work in any directory within the computer).
 3. Click on the **Image Names** button in the camera calibration tool window (GUI) and go through the prompts for the image basename and format.

 ![W1](https://user-images.githubusercontent.com/65610334/213086588-19a14b08-0927-40a4-9096-24c3c581bcc0.png)

-4. After clicking on the Image names button, the following output will be displayed in the command window in which you have to enter the basename of the image and the type of format.
+4. You will be prompted to enter the image basenames and their extension identifier (e.g., **j** for .jpg, **p** for .png, etc.).
+Following a typical naming convention, e.g., {Image1.jpg, Image2.jpg, ..., Image30.jpg}, the basename would be **Image** (i.e., the string part without the integer identifier), and the extension in this case would be **j**.

 ![c1](https://user-images.githubusercontent.com/65610334/213191810-6f565d40-7329-431f-b4e6-2a7110305909.jpg)

-5. After completing the above steps, the following **output** (a mosaic of the images) will pop up.
+5. After completing the above steps, the following output (a mosaic of the images) will pop up.

 ![Calibration Images](https://user-images.githubusercontent.com/65610334/212247154-20bdaa4c-e473-4a52-afed-8535061711e3.png)